lavaeater/suburban-commando/README.md

 In my case it has to do with a lot of stuff with collisions and movement I made at the same time, putting a spanner in my works.
 But fear not, I have several strategies to fix this.
 Or two, I have two strategies, plus an idea.

 ### Solution found
-So, using the strategies below I
+So, using the strategies below I managed to fix it proper, I think.
+So

 ### Rollback to working state
 Here's why you need Git discipline.
 If there existed a commit in my Git history that said "Player Movement DONE" I could simply checkout that commit and compare it to the state the code is in now and find important clues to why it used to work but doesn't anymore.
 However, I fear that this committ doesn't exist.
 We'll see.